ABOUT US

 • submit the required documents, plans and applications to the governing agencies in order to expedite your permits.

 It’s important to note that most Engineers or Architects do not provide complete development services.
 They might have limited experience with Restaurant Development, dealing with Health Departments or expediting permits.
-All of these services including design, development, permit expediting, project management and complete construction services are offered by The Lindy Construction Co.
+All of these services including design, development, permit expediting, project management and complete construction are offered by The Lindy Construction Co.

 CONSTRUCTION: Whether working from a firm bid or on a time and materials rate, we can perform any part to all of the construction of your facility, including the Project Management.